wersa/dev-card/README.md

 ## Description

 Static digital dev card.
-While creating this small project, I practiced applying the basic principles of the library.
+While creating this card, I practiced applying the basic principles of building UI with React.